belzebuu/GroupFormation/README.md

 Here we express the compatibilities between study programs.
 Each line contains a type that is the `key` and a type `type` that is compatible with it.
+If a type is compatible with several types, write the pairwise compatibilities rowwise.

 #### restrictions